LimeChain/hashport-validator/docs/overview.md

 # Overview

 ### Terminology

+**Actors**
 - **Users** - end-users that want to transfer HBAR or HTS tokens from Hedera to EVM-based chain or Wrapped HBAR and Wrapped Tokens from EVM-based chain to Hedera
 - **Token Developers** - the developers of HTS tokens
 - **Validators** - parties/entities that are running the Validator node.
 They are providing authorisation for the minting and burning of wrapped tokens on the EVM-based chain as-well as transferring wrapped tokens back to Hedera.

+**Asset - description**
 - **WHBAR** - ERC20 token issued and operated by Bridge validators.
 The token represents "wrapped" HBAR on the EVM-based chain.
-In other words we can say that Hbar is the `native` asset and `WHBAR` is the `non-native` asset.
+In other words we can say that Hbar is the `native` asset and `WHBAR` is the `wrapped` asset.
 - **WHTS** - ERC20 token issued and operated by Bridge validators.
 The token represents "wrapped" HTS token on the EVM-based chain.
-In this case, `HTS` token is a `native` one and `WHTS` token is `non-native`.
+In this case, `HTS` token is a `native` one and `WHTS` token is `wrapped`

+**Accounts**
+- **Bridge Account** - Hedera threshold account (`n/m`), where `m` is the number of validators.
+Each validator has a Hedera compatible private key - 1 out of `m` that has `1/m` control over this threshold account.
+The funds transferred through the bridge (Hedera -> EVM) are sent to the Bridge account.
+The funds transferred back to Hedera (EVM -> Hedera) are sent from the Bridge account to the recipient's account.
+- **Fee Account** - Hedera threshold account (`n/m`), where `m` is the number of validators.
+Each validator has a Hedera compatible private key - 1 out of `m` that has `1/m` control over this threshold account.
+The account is being used to pay for the transaction fees for transferring Assets from the bridge account to the recipient account.

 ### Governance
-There are 2 setups for both of the Networks.
-On one side, there are 2 Hedera Bridge Accounts which are `n/m` threshold acccounts.
-Each validator has a Hedera compatible private key - 1 out of `m` that has `1/m` control over those threshold accounts.
-From now on, we will refer to them as `Bridge` and `Fee` accounts.

 The setup on the EVM chain is the same - [Gnosis MultiSig](https://github.com/gnosis/safe-contracts) is to be used with the same `n/m` threshold configuration.
 Each validator has an EVM compatible private key - 1 out of `m` that as `1/m` control over the threshold account.
 The Gnosis Multisig is configured as owner of: